Elim Pentecostal Church: Hymnal

 The standard hymnal of the Elim Church was the Redemption Hymnal.
 Today however, the music and worship is mainly modern and contemporary worship songs with some traditional hymns alongside.
 Now Elim has its own Worship Department writing songs and training worship teams called "Elim Sound".

 Churches

+Many Elim Pentecostal Churches carry the Elim name alongside their location, however a number of Churches are exceptions to this rule.
+Notable Elim churches include: